Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Acknowledgements

 \section{Acknowledgements}

-\'A. N. thanks A. Gonz\'alez-Tudela for his useful inputs and valuable discussions. Á. N., R. E., U. M., and J. A. acknowledges the financial support from the Spanish Ministry of Science and Innovation and the Spanish government agency of research MCIN/AEI/10.13039/501100011033 through Project Ref.
+{Á. N. and M.~K.~S. thank A. Gonz\'alez-Tudela and D. Burgarth for their useful inputs and valuable discussions.} Á. N., R. E., U. M., and J. A. acknowledges the financial support from the Spanish Ministry of Science and Innovation and the Spanish government agency of research MCIN/AEI/10.13039/501100011033 through Project Ref.
 No. PID2019-107432GB-100, and from the Department of Education, Research and Universities of the Basque Government through Project Ref.
 No. IT 1526-22.
 M.K.S. acknowledges funding from the Macquarie University Research Fellowship Scheme (MQRF0001036), and the Australian Research Council Discovery Early Career Researcher Award DE220101272.